Body Bags (film): "The Gas Station"

 Directed by John Carpenter.
 Anne is a young college student who arrives for her first shift working at an all-night filling station near Haddonfield, Illinois (a reference to the setting of Carpenter's Halloween).
 The worker going off shift, Bill, reminds her that a serial killer has broken out of a mental hospital and cautions her not to leave the booth at the station without the keys because the door locks automatically.
 After Bill leaves, Anne is alone and the tension mounts as she deals with various late-night customers, unsure whether any of them might be the escaped maniac.
 When a customer ("Pete") forgets his credit card, Anne runs after him and accidentally locks herself out of the booth.
 Before she can get the spare key from a nearby garage, a homeless transient (George Buck Flower) approaches her and asks to use the restroom.
 Anne returns to the booth and gives the transient the restroom key.
-Anne later goes inside the men's restroom to check on the transient, only to find an elaborately grotesque drawing on an evil looking entity carrying beheaded people.
+Anne later goes inside the men's restroom to check on the transient, only to find an elaborately grotesque drawing of an evil-looking entity carrying beheaded people.
 She panics and runs out, only to find the dead body of the transient sitting in a pickup truck on a lift in one of the garage bays.
 She then tries to make a phone call for help, which results in her realization that "Bill," the attending worker she met earlier, is in fact the escaped murderer, who has killed the real Bill and taken his place.
 The fake "Bill" attempts to kill Anne with a machete, breaking into the locked booth by smashing out the glass with a sledgehammer, then chasing her around the deserted filling station and garage.
 Just as he is about to kill her, Pete suddenly returns in search of his credit card.
 He wrestles the killer, giving Anne time to crush the maniac under the vehicle lift.